subquery/documentation/docs/subquery_network/consumers/boosting.md

 The difference between boosting and delegating, is that in return, boosters receive free request units over the time and they attract more Node Operators to a project by allowing them to receive a higher cut of rewards from [network inflation](../introduction/reward-distribution.md#network-inflation-rewards).

+Note there is a minimum boost amount that must be boosted against a project deployment in order for the project deployment to start receiving booster rewards, and in turn, for Consumers to receive boost rewards.
+You can see the current value in [network parameters](../parameters.md).

 ## How are boosters rewarded

-In the SubQuery Network, the inflation rate is expected to be `1.2%`.
-The majority of these rewards acts as network inflation rewards (`1%`), while the remainder is allocated to the SubQuery Treasury to fund various network enhancement programmes and grants.

-These rewards are distributed to each project deployment based on the proportion of boosted tokens each project deployment is allocated over the time.
+In the SubQuery Network, the majority of network inflation ([see exact amount here](../parameters.md)) is distributed to each project deployment based on the proportion of boosted tokens each project deployment is allocated over the time.

 This reward pool is then split into two groups: